Sixth Man Marketing Open Gym

 Analytics Information, Presentation, & Tips

 My purpose for this post is to provide supporting analytics information, my analytics introduction presentation, and tips so that business owners can use their web data to help grow their business.
-Analytics takes a bit of time to grasp but is worth the effort.
-Here’s some information to get started.

 Getting Started with Google Analytics